 It goes without saying that in order to save money we should definitely not be buying new things.
 That being said, most of us still have far too many possessions than we could ever imagine truly needing.
 And, considering you may be living out of a backpack whilst abroad, the amount of material we have collected over the years can seem unethically excessive.

 If it’s been over a year or two since you’ve worn that sweater or used that old waffle maker, it’s probably time to say goodbye.
-Remembering that travel is your be all and end all, hop on Craigslist and eBay, head over to the pawn and consignment shops, or even host a garage sale and sell your junk (for lack of a better word) to make a few extra bucks.
+Remembering that travel is your be all and end all, hop on Craigslist, Grays, and eBay, head over to the pawn and consignment shops, or even host a garage sale and sell your junk (for lack of a better word) to make a few extra bucks.

 Your wallet will thank you, and maybe you’ll have even cleared out enough space to think about downgrading to a smaller and cheaper house/apartment!